 | Marriage Visitor Visa | Children attending family wedding/civil partnership in UK | No |

-- Parental consent letter required when child travels without both parents
+- Parental consent letter required when the child travels without both parents

-- C-Visit endorsement specifies whether child is accompanied or unaccompanied
+- C-Visit endorsement specifies whether the child is accompanied or unaccompanied

 - Private fostering notification required for stays over 28 days with non-relatives

-- Long-term visas (2/5/10 years) offer better value for families making frequent visits
+- Long-term visas offer better value for parents who visit frequently

-No, children on a visitor visa cannot attend regular schooling in the UK.
-However, they can participate in recreational courses lasting up to 6 months (180 days) that do not contribute towards an academic qualification.
-For regular schooling or academic study exceeding 6 months, the child would need a Child Student Visa, with one parent able to accompany via the Parent of a Child Student visa for ages 4-11.
+No — visitor visas bar regular schooling.
+Children may take recreational courses up to 6 months that do not lead to an academic qualification.
+For regular schooling or study beyond 6 months, the child needs a Child Student Visa, with one parent able to accompany via the Parent of a Child Student route for ages 4-11.

-The UK visitor visa fee for children under 5 is £135 for a 6-month visa from 8 April 2026 — the same as for adults.
-There is no discounted rate for infants or young children.
-Longer-term visas are also available at the standard rates.
-A family with multiple children should budget accordingly, as each child requires a separate visa application and fee.
+£135 for a 6-month visa from 8 April 2026 — identical to the adult rate.
+There is no discount for infants or young children, and each child needs a separate application and fee.
+Longer-term visas are also charged at the standard rates.

-Yes, minors under 18 can travel to the UK alone on a C-Visit Child Unaccompanied visa.
-However, strict requirements apply: a signed parental consent letter from all persons with parental responsibility, detailed care arrangements for who will receive and look after the child in the UK, and for stays over 28 days with non-relatives, notification to the local authority under private fostering regulations.
-Airlines may also have their own unaccompanied minor policies.
+Yes, on a C-Visit Child Unaccompanied visa — with strict conditions: a signed consent letter from everyone with parental responsibility, documented care arrangements covering who receives and looks after the child, and local authority notification under private fostering rules for stays over 28 days with non-relatives.
+Airlines apply their own unaccompanied minor policies too.

-As a parent or legal guardian, you complete the online application on gov.uk on your child's behalf, pay the £135 fee, then book a biometrics appointment at a Visa Application Centre.
-You must accompany your child to the appointment.
-Required documents include the child's passport, your parental consent letter (if applicable), financial evidence, accommodation details, and travel itinerary.
-Processing typically takes 3 weeks from the biometrics appointment.
+Complete the online gov.uk form on your child's behalf, pay the £135 fee, and book a biometrics appointment at a Visa Application Centre — you must accompany your child.
+Submit the passport, consent letter (if applicable), financial evidence, accommodation details, and itinerary.
+Decisions typically arrive within 3 weeks of biometrics.

-The C-Visit child accompanied visa is a UK visitor visa issued to children under 18 who are travelling with an identified adult responsible for their care.
-The accompanying adult's details are endorsed on the child's visa vignette.
-This is important for child safeguarding — if the child arrives at the UK border with a different adult than the one named on the vignette, entry may be refused and further inquiries will be conducted to ensure the child's welfare.
+A visitor visa issued to under-18s travelling with an identified adult responsible for their care, whose details are endorsed on the child's vignette.
+If the child arrives at the border with a different adult, entry may be refused and welfare inquiries conducted — the endorsement exists for child safeguarding.

-No. The Immigration Health Surcharge (IHS) only applies to visas longer than 6 months.
-Since the standard Child Visitor Visa is for stays up to 6 months, no IHS is required.
-However, visitor visa holders are not entitled to free NHS treatment beyond emergency care — travel insurance covering medical treatment is strongly recommended.
-IHS only applies if your child is on a longer-term visa such as Child Student or Dependent visa.
+No — the IHS applies only to visas over 6 months, so child visitor visas are exempt.
+Visitors are not entitled to free NHS treatment beyond emergency care, so travel insurance covering medical treatment is strongly recommended.
+IHS applies only on longer routes such as Child Student or Dependent visas.